 Paris Tours: Eye Prefer Paris Girlfriend Tours

 Paris is a relatively small metropolis, but it’s stuffed with sights, boutiques and historical landmarks that you could spend your whole life discovering.
 Though I live here and spend as much time in the Marais as I do in my own neighborhood of the 18th Arrondissement, I know very little about the buildings I so often walk past.
-That’s why I was excited to go on one of Richard Nahem’s Paris tours, specifically the downtown tour of the Marais, during which I learned more about this small area of Paris than I know about most places in my own hometown.
+That’s why I was excited to go on one of Richard Nahem’s Paris trips, specifically the downtown trip of the Marais, during which I learned more about this small area of Paris than I know about most places in my own hometown.

 “One of my goals is to provide clients with a unique, memorable experience of Paris, to take them to places they usually wouldn’t find on their own,” Nahem said.
 “The experience I like to give people is more like having a good friend share the ins and outs of the city and its secrets, rather than a guide just telling them history and reading from a script.
 I speak to my clients the same way I would speak to my friends, with no formality.”